build-canaries/build-canaries.github.io/_posts/2015-10-08-breaking-changes.md

 We rewrote the UI to use the [flux](https://facebook.github.io/flux/) architecture pattern and switched to using [localForage](https://github.com/mozilla/localForage) for persisting configuration.

-The data being saved is very similar to v0.7.0 so we could have added migration code, but at this time we still feel adding migrations will complicate future releases too much.
+~~The data being saved is very similar to v0.7.0 so we could have added migration code, but at this time we still feel adding migrations will complicate future releases too much.~~

+**Update 2016-01-06** - Further changes have been made to what is stored.
+This means the data stored is now very different than v0.7.0, making migrating much more difficult.
+This of course doesn't change anything as we didn't plan to migrate, just consider this an FYI.